pypi/warehouse/docs/blog/posts/2023-04-20-introducing-trusted-publishers.md

 thanks to contributor [William Woodruff].

-Many thanks as well to [Sviatoslav Sydorenko], maintainer of the PyPA's [pypi-publish GitHub Action] for his quick and timely work to add support for trusted publishers in the action.
+Many thanks as well to [Sviatoslav Sydorenko], maintainer of the PyPA's ['pypi-publish' GitHub Action] for his quick and timely work to add support for trusted publishers in the action.

 Finally, we want to thank all our beta testers, including GitHub staff, for